-Materials Needed: Learning Stations (markers, paper, glue, building blocks, books, etc.), and booths for distributing information
+Materials Needed: Learning Stations (markers, paper, glue, building blocks, books, etc.),

 Family Swim Nights are evenings when families are invited to the YMCA for swimming and activities.
 The structure includes two rotations: one group swims while the other engages in various learning stations/games and/or visiting with community agencies that have information about available resources and programs.